a-ntw/ntucLH/m8JavaSe1/m8JavaSe1-4.md

 * Parameters . eg.`public void setPrice(var price){}`
 * Method return types. eg. `public var getPrice() { return price;}`

+#### The Collections Framework
+The collections framework is located in the `java.util` package.The framework is helpful when working with lists or collections of objects.
+It contains:
+* Interfaces
+* Abstract classes
+* Concert classes (Example: `ArrayList`)

 #### `List` Interface
 All of these object types can be assigned to a `List` variable:
 ``` java